Oddfellow, Don’t Bellow!

 So going forward, prudence calls.

-I step away along the halls.
+We step away along the halls.

-I hold my ears and own insight.
+We hold our ears and own insight.

 c2017 by Linda Ann Nickerson